cip03/cip03.github.io.src/README.md

-clnx.github.io
+cip03.github.io
 ==============

-These are the [Haskyll][haskyll] sources for my blog.
+These are the [Hakyll][hakyll] sources for my blog.

 I use `site deploy` to `rsync` the output files into the main [repo][repo].